 We can all feel a little tired, lazy and sluggish from time to time, which is extremely normal for us humans – and for our pups, too!
 Let's face it, we have all caught our pups rousing from an evening nap with a full stretch and large yawn, but can too much rest and regular napping be a sign that something is wrong with your dog?
-The answer is yes!
+Well, the answer is yes!

 Sometimes laziness can be a part of your pup’s personality, but when an energetic dog suddenly becomes lethargic, sluggish and drowsy, it could be a sign that your pooch is suffering; either health-wise or emotionally.

 Before you begin to worry that there is something serious affecting your dog, it is important to remember that there are external factors that could be causing your pups idle behavior.
 If you notice your pooch retreating for a ‘catnap’ while temperatures are extremely high or low, or after an extra-long walk, the reality is that your pup is probably just exhausted or trying to keep their bodies cool/warm.